The taut polynomial and the Alexander polynomial: Consequences for the Teichm uller polynomial and fibred faces

-\end{lemma} An immediate corollary of Lemma \ref{lem:computing_Teich} and Proposition \ref{prop:taut=twisted} is that the Teichm\"uller polynomials are specialisations of twisted Alexander polynomials. \begin{corollary} Let $\face{F}$ be a fibred face of the Thurston norm ball in $H^1(N;\rr)$.
+\end{lemma} An immediate corollary of Lemma \ref{lem:computing_Teich} and Theorem \ref{thm:taut=twisted} is that the Teichm\"uller polynomials are just specialisations of twisted Alexander polynomials. \begin{corollary} Let $\face{F}$ be a fibred face of the Thurston norm ball in $H^1(N;\rr)$.
 Let $M = N \bez\mathrm{sing}(\face{F})$.
-Then the Teichm\"uller polynomial of $\face{F}$ is a specialisation of a twisted Alexander polynomial of $M$. \end{corollary}
+Then the Teichm\"uller polynomial $\Theta_{\mathtt{F}}$ of $\face{F}$ is a specialisation of a twisted Alexander polynomial of $M$. \end{corollary}